alexfraze/p_city_prices/README.md

 It reads from the product_map.csv and converts it to yaml. ( ease of migration to MySQL, or future adaptability, price conversion, etc)
-    - The product_map.csv is intended to be a map that contains the conversion prices for PowderCity to each other retailer.
+    - The product_map.csv is intended to be a map that contains the conversion prices for main retailer to each other retailer.

 It then reads from the yaml file and downloads the urls in parallel.
     - there is a half second pause between threads so the servers dont